 Staff Development activities are based upon results of annual staff surveys.
-Other considerations in the development of staff development schedules include data from AEIS, AYP, PBMAS, and state and federal requirements.
+Other considerations in the development of staff development schedules include DMAC data from STAAR tests, T-TESS Evaluations, and other state and federal requirements.

 Staff Quality, Recruitment, and Retention Strengths